Male slings for incontinence

 Afterwards, there can be bruising and discomfort.
 There is a risk of difficulty passing urine afterwards.
 This may require a catheter to be left inside for a few days but it is usually only temporary.
 Other rarer complications include the possibility of damaging the water-pipe (urethra) or small nerves and blood-vessels during the procedure.
 In the long-term there is a small risk of damage to the water-pipe (urethra) caused by the mesh.

 The main alternative operation is an Artificial Urinary Sphincter (AUS).
-This is a bigger operation with a higher risk of complications.
-However, the AUS is very effective even in severe cases of incontinence and your doctor will discuss which procedure is likely to be best for you.
+This is a slightly more complex operation, but the AUS is very effective even in severe cases of incontinence and your doctor will discuss which procedure is likely to be best for you.